BestSens/gd32-cmake-example/Examples/USB/USB_Host/usb_host_hid_keyboard_mouse/readme.txt

   If a keyboard has been attached, pressing the keyboard will print the the char of the button in the LCD screen.

-Note: In the USB Host HID class, two layouts are defined in the usbh_hid_keybd.h file
+Note: In the USB Host HID class, two layouts are defined in the usbh_standard_hid.h file
       and could be used (Azerty and Querty)
-        //#define QWERTY_KEYBOARD
+        #define QWERTY_KEYBOARD
-        #define AZERTY_KEYBOARD
+        //#define AZERTY_KEYBOARD

-     The User can eventually add his own layout by editing the HID_KEYBRD_Key array in the usbh_hid_keybd.c file.
+     The User can eventually add his own layout by editing the HID_KEYBRD_Key array in the usbh_standard_hid.c file.

   The demo support the functions of host suspend and wakeup.
 The macro of USBFS_LOW_POWER/USBHS_LOW_POWER can be set to 1 to test the suspend and wakeup.
 User can press Tamper key to make the USB host enter the